-Students need to register for at least six class periods daily for six semesters and seven class periods for two semesters to earn the required 25 credits.
-Alternate course selections will be used to replace electives if scheduling conflicts occur.
+Students must register for at least six class periods daily for six semesters and seven class periods for two semesters to earn the required 25 credits.
+If scheduling conflicts occur, alternate course selections will replace electives.
 Exceptions require school counselor approval.

-Early Enrollment Courses
+Dual Enrollment/Early Enrollment Courses

-Lancaster Mennonite partners with local colleges and universities to provide students the opportunity to take Early Enrollment courses.
+Lancaster Mennonite partners with local colleges and universities to allow students to take Early Enrollment courses.
 These courses are open to juniors and seniors.
 Decisions on early enrollment should be made in consultation with school counselors and with approval from families.
-These courses do have additional costs that are paid directly to the college or university.
-Students can either take these courses on their own, outside of school hours, or use a study hall to work on course requirements.
+These courses have additional costs paid directly to the college or university.
+Students can take these courses independently, outside of school hours or use a study hall to work on course requirements.